wilsonify/wilsonify.github.io/content/recipes/BLENDED EARL GREY LATTES28.md

 ## Modifications
-Honestly you can use chai, yerba maté, peppermint, whateverthefuck tea you like to drink.
+Honestly you can use chai, yerba maté, peppermint, whateverthe  tea you like to drink.
 Go crazy.

  This sweetens it up and helps it get creamy.
 It’s a good idea to keep a bag of peeled, frozen banana chunks in the